 What is multi-factor authentication?

-Multi-factor authentication (MFA) is means that you need more than one piece of secret information to access your account.
+Multi-factor authentication (MFA) means you need more than one piece of secret information to access your account.
 The point of having multiple factors is to reduce the risk of an unauthorized person getting access to your user account and personal data.

 The first factor is your password which you can provide by typing it in (or using a password manager).
 The additional factors are secrets which can only be provided by different means, thus reducing the risk of accidentally losing or disclosing them.
 The most commonly used additional factor is a mobile device which stores the secret information and allows you to prove that you possess it (e.g. by generating a short one-time password which you can type in).
 By having this additional factor, the risk of your account being compromised is significantly reduced as an attacker would need to know your password as well as have access to your unlocked mobile device.